 - Consult with your child’s teacher to become familiar with the project schedule and deadlines.
 Deadlines for the state competition can be found on the Maryland History Day homepage.

 - Extra help can be found on the Entering the Contest page; this includes worksheets on how to develop a thesis, category-specific guides, as well as other helpful links.

-- Provide transportation to research sites (such as libraries, archives, museums, historic sites) and to History Day competitions.
+- Provide transportation to History Day competitions.

 - You can assist with the operation of dangerous equipment, such as power tools, but only students are responsible for the design, construction, and presentation of projects.